 Projects sought for revamped Applied Policy Seminar

-This fall, the Ford School will launch an expanded version of a popular course, the Applied Policy Seminar (APS).
-The APS enables our Master of Public Policy students to serve as consultants to real-world policy organizations, developing key professional skills as they tackle significant policy challenges in the public, private, or non-profit sectors.
+This fall, the Ford School will launch an expanded version of a popular course, the Applied Policy Seminar (APS), now called Strategic Public Policy Consulting or SPPC.
+The SPPC enables our Master of Public Policy students to serve as consultants to real-world policy organizations, developing key professional skills as they tackle significant policy challenges in the public, private, or non-profit sectors.

 Professor Elisabeth Gerber, who led the restructuring of the course, has worked with Graduate Career Services staff to identify four client organizations for Fall 2010 (see details below).